 A common misconception is that infertility is primarily a woman's "problem".
-In fact, male factor infertility affects the same number of couples as female factor infertility.
+In fact, male infertility affects the same number of couples as female factor infertility.
 An additional 25% of couples who seek treatment have more than one factor or condition affecting their ability to reproduce.

-Some of the causes of male infertility are:
+Causes of male infertility are:

 - A problem with testicular production of sperm

 - No sperm (azoospermia), a condition where no sperm is found in the semen due to poor testicular function or obstruction of the male reproductive tract.
 It is the most challenging male infertility condition to manage.

 - A blockage or absence of the duct for sperm (vas deferens) from the testicles

 - Varicocele, a dilated vein in the scrotum

 - A hormonal imbalance

 - Previous injuries or health factors